Missed assessments process

 Applications received after the final deadline will not be considered unless you can demonstrate that circumstances beyond your control prevented you from disclosing the relevant factors at that time.

-Your application must be received no later than ten working days after the formal notification of the Examination Board’s decision.
+Your application must be received no later than ten working days after the formal notification of the Examining Board’s decision.

-Exceptionally, if you can demonstrate with the support of suitable evidence that you could not reasonably have complied with the University’s regulations, your application may be reviewed beyond this timeframe.
+In exceptional circumstances, if you can demonstrate with the support of suitable evidence that you could not reasonably have been expected to have complied with the University’s regulations, an application submitted after this time frame may be reviewed.

 Do I need to make additional applications if my circumstances continue?

-If you make an application but your circumstances continue and affect other assessments or examinations, you will need to complete a new application if you are unable to attempt them.
+If you make an application but your circumstances continue and affect other assessments or examinations, you’ll need to complete a new application if you are unable to attempt them.